 Bryan Klipfel – Director, Workforce Safety and Insurance

-The IT Coordinators Council (ITCC) is a subset of all Agency IT Coordinators that advises ITD on enterprise strategies, standards, and services.
+The IT Coordinators Council (ITCC) is a subset of all Agency IT Coordinators that advises NDIT on enterprise strategies, standards, and services.